Last Updated on 26th August 2020 by Sophie Nadeau

 When it comes to picking a blog name, there’s a lot of advice out there.
 Type ‘how to pick a good blog name’ into Google, and chances are the results will read a little like this: ‘Choose something very you’.
 ‘Make it sound good’.
 ‘Don’t back yourself into a corner’.
 In fact, a lot of the advice dished out sounds pretty similar to dating advice.
 Or is that just me? (ha!)

 People will tell you to pick something in your ‘niche’.
 Don’t panic when you hear these words!
-Instead, I’d say pick something memorable over something that fits perfectly in your ‘niche’.
+Instead, I’d say pick something memorable over something that fits perfectly in your ‘niche’ (and don’t worry if you aren’t completely sure what your ‘niche’ will be yet).
 People will grow to associate your URL with your brand; i.e. whatever you post on your site!

 On that note, pick something easy to remember and even easier to spell.
 Stick with letters and try to avoid dashes.
 I mean, when you’re at an event, or even speaking with your friends, do you really want to say “my blog is hi, then a dash, then eight- like the number, the actual number eight on the keyboard-, then love?”.
 Phew, what a mouthful!
 Okay, that was an extreme example, but you get the point!